cam5/leadpages_wordpress_plugin/readme.md

 ***Change Log***

+* 2.1.6.12
+    * Fix for list elements with bold text, new lines from DOMDocument

 * 2.1.6.11
-    * Fix for <doctype> getting stripped off by DOMDocument
+    * Fix for `<doctype>` getting stripped off by DOMDocument

 * 2.1.6.10
     * Fix Split Test listing.
 Display the parent split test instead of control and variations separately.